 You’ve now got a lot more options to choose from to get from Cowtown to your mountain retreat.

 No matter which route you choose, the journey is truly spectacular.
 You’ll start in the flat and dry Alberta prairies and move towards the colossal Canadian Rockies looming on the horizon.
 Soon you’ll find yourself surrounded by rugged, sky-piercing peaks, with mountains so large that they nearly block out the sky and you have to lean your head out the window to see the tops.

 Another option if you are arriving at the Calgary International Airport is to take a shuttle bus, which will usually require a booking in advance.
-Discover Banff Tours offers a daily airport shuttle service that departs throughout the day, and takes approximately an hour and 45 minutes from the airport to your hotel in Banff.
+Discover Banff Tours offers a daily airport shuttle service that departs throughout the day, and takes approximately two hours from Calgary Downtown or the airport to your hotel in Banff.
 Alternatively, opt for a private transfer at a time that suits you with your choice of vehicles from a luxury sedan to a new mini-coach to drop you off at your doorstep in Banff.

 Once you get to Banff you can get around town and to some of the local attractions easily on the energy-efficient Roam buses.
 The buses are operated by Bow Valley Regional Transit Services Commission and run regularly throughout the day for a small fee.

 Renting a car (or driving your own) offers you a lot of advantages when visiting Banff.
 This is because some of the hikes and attractions are off-the-beaten-track and difficult to get to if you don’t have your own transport.
 However, if you don’t have a car you can always book a guided tour and get picked up from your hotel directly.
 It’s worth bearing in mind that most hotels will offer parking, but that parking spaces in the town can be limited.
 The new Banff Parking mobile site is an easy way to find free off-street parking availability from your smartphone.